 Definition 8.
-The game is robustly connected if supports are merging and if for each i, each non-empty subset $\Omega^ \subseteq \Omega$ is robustly accessible despite i or transient given i.
+The game is robustly connected for player i if supports are merging and each non-empty subset $\Omega^ \subseteq \Omega$ is robustly accessible despite i or avoidable for i.
+The game is robustly connected if it is robustly connected for all players.